Technical support scam: Origin and distribution

 The first tech support scams were recorded in 2008.
-Technical support scams have been seen in a variety of countries, including the United States, Canada, United Kingdom, Ireland, The Netherlands, Germany, Australia, New Zealand, India, and South Africa.
+Technical support scams have been seen in a variety of countries, including the United States, Canada, United Kingdom, Ireland, The Netherlands, Germany, Italy, Australia, New Zealand, India, and South Africa.

 A 2017 study of technical support scams published at the NDSS Symposium found that, of the tech support scams in which the IPs involved could be geolocated, 85% could be traced to locations in India, 7% to locations in the United States and 3% to locations in Costa Rica.
+In 2020, scambaiter Jim Browning said that 95% of the scammers he has interacted with have Indian IP addresses.

 India has millions of English speakers who are competing for relatively few jobs.
 One municipality had 114 jobs and received 19,000 applicants.
 This high level of unemployment serves as an incentive for tech scamming jobs, which are often well-paid.
 Additionally, scammers exploit the levels of unemployment by offering jobs to people desperate to be employed.

 Many scammers do not realise they are applying and being trained for tech support scam jobs, but many decide to stay after finding out the nature of their job as they feel it is too late to back out of the job and change careers.
 Scammers are forced to choose between keeping their job or becoming jobless.
 Some scammers convince themselves that they are targeting wealthy people that have money to spare, which justifies their theft, whilst others see their job as generating "easy money".
 Some scammers rationalize that the victim needs an anti-virus anyway and therefore, it is acceptable to tell the victim lies and charge them for technical support or to charge them for an anti-virus.

 Operation

 Technical support scams rely on social engineering to persuade victims that their device is infected with malware.
 Scammers use a variety of confidence tricks to persuade the victim to install remote desktop software, with which the scammer can then take control of the victim's computer.
 With this access, the scammer may then launch various Windows components and utilities (such as the Event Viewer), install third-party utilities (such as rogue security software) and perform other tasks in an effort to convince the victim that the computer has critical problems that must be remediated, such as infection with a virus.
-Scammers target a variety of people, though research by Microsoft suggests that millennials (defined by Microsoft as age 24-37) and people part of generation Z (age 18-23) have the highest exposure to tech support scams and the Federal Trade Commission has found that seniors (age 60 and over) are more likely to lose money to tech support scams.
+Scammers target a variety of people, though research by Microsoft suggests that millennials (defined by Microsoft as age 24–37) and people part of generation Z (age 18–23) have the highest exposure to tech support scams and the Federal Trade Commission has found that seniors (age 60 and over) are more likely to lose money to tech support scams.
 The scammer will urge the victim to pay so the "issues" can be fixed.